GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 Moved this configuration into the modprobe options when the image is built.
 You will need to build a new image when updating to the latest Terraform to avoid issues with stale file handles.

+## (GCP) Auto-discovery for NetApp exports using NetApp REST API

+This can be used to discover exports on a NetApp system using the NetApp REST API when the `showmount` command is disabled on the source server.

+This replaces the old `DISCO_MOUNT_EXPORT_MAP` that used the `tree` command to discover nested mounts (junction points).